High Ability Licensure

-The High Ability Licensure program consists of four 3 – credit hour courses.
-This can be completed in just two semesters.
+The online High Ability License addition program consists of four 3 – credit hour courses.
+This program can be completed in just two semesters.
 Courses are eight weeks long and 100% online.
-Educators must also successfully pass the Indiana CORE Assessment for High Ability (testing fee applies) in order to be eligible for this license addition.
+Educators must also successfully pass the Indiana Assessment for High Ability (testing fee applies) in order to be eligible for this license addition.

-Also, students who complete the licensure program are eligible for the Graduate Certificate in Gifted, Creative, and Talented.
+Also, students who complete the high ability licensure addition program are eligible to submit an application for the Graduate Certificate in Gifted, Creative, and Talented Studies.

 Please visit the Graduate Licensure Program page for information about license eligibility requirements.

 High ability educators frequently work with other classroom teachers to develop assignments for advanced students in regular classrooms.
 High ability teachers must strive to create a learning environment that is academically challenging for advanced students while remaining appropriate to students’ behavioral development.
 Because of the special needs of their students, gifted and talented teachers may meet more frequently with parents and administrative teams to measure student progress and achievement as part of each student’s individual talent development plan.

 - Gifted Education Specialist

 - High Ability Educators

 - Gifted Teacher